peng-217/tp/docs/DeveloperGuide.md

 ### Note component
 **API:** `Note.java`

-The `note` component allows user to create / open / delete /search note.
+The `Note` component allows user to create / open / delete /search note.

-How the `note` component works
+How the `Note` component works
-- When user want to take note, a note with title and content will be created and added to note list.
+- When user wants to take note, a note with title and content will be created and added to note list.
 - Notes in the note list can be found by their titles and scene index.
 - Unwanted notes can be deleted.